rhalkyard/bbc-multirom/pld/README.md

 CUPL and GALasm both produce numerous output files, but the one that matters is the JEDEC fuse map with a `.jed` extension.

-The cheap and ubiquitous [XGecu](http://www.autoelectric.cn/en/TL866_main.html) (aka TL866) USB programmers are capable of programming this file onto the chip.
+The cheap and ubiquitous [XGecu](http://www.autoelectric.cn/en/TL866_main.html) (a.k.a.
+TL866) USB programmers are capable of programming this file onto the chip.